 Will I have free time?

 Yes!
 Each Trek has a full itinerary in order to take advantage of our time in the destination city.
 There is usually one free evening, though that is not guaranteed.
 There is also some down time in between company visits and activities for resting or exploration.

 Yes.
 There is a section in the Career Trek application you may complete if you are requesting a scholarship.

 Career Treks that occur during the fall and spring semesters are open to all sophomores through seniors.
 Graduating seniors are eligible to apply for Career Treks that occur in May after graduation.
 Rising sophomores are also eligible to apply for May Career Treks.

 What are the requirements for Trek participants?

-- Attend a pre-Trek dinner to review the Trek itinerary, transportation, and trip guidelines
+- Attend a pre-Trek workshop to review the Trek itinerary, transportation, and trip guidelines

 - Polish and refine your resume for inclusion in a resume book that will be distributed to all participating employers.